Foster Care Program

 - To return foster animals to the Animal Center at the end of their time with you.

-- To return foster animals to the Animal Center or make other arrangements with the Foster Care Coordinator if you need to leave town or for some reason can no longer care for the foster animals.
+- To return foster animals to the Animal Center if you need to leave town or for some reason can no longer care for the foster animals.

-- Are you able to separate foster animals from your own pets if necessary?
+- Are you able to separate foster animals from your own pets?

 - Are you willing to take responsibility for any damage a foster animal may do to your home?
 (Puppies and kittens like to climb, play, chew, scratch, and may have potty training accidents.